 - You will require a police report or Denuncia as it is called in Spain.
 Please see below for how to get a police report in Barcelona.

-There are police stations at the airport, in both Terminal 1 (T1) and Terminal 2 (T2).
-These stations are a lot less busy than the police stations in Barcelona city centre.
-If you are flying on the same day that you have had your passport stolen and will not need to visit your embassy it is worth heading straight to the police station at the airport.
+There is a police station at the airport, in Terminal 1 (T1).
+This station is a lot less busy than the police stations in Barcelona city centre.
+If you are flying on the same day that you have had your passport stolen and will not need to visit your embassy, it is worth heading straight to the police station at the airport.

 3. Where do you need to go next?